cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 ### Other security goals

-Some security experts believe the "CIA" triad needs to be augmented with additional goals; two commonly proposed ones are:
+Most security experts augment the "C I A" triad with additional goals; two commonly proposed ones are:

 - \alert{Authenticity} -- being confident in or able to verify the genuineness